TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

-# Alpha Submission Readme
+# Final Submission Readme
 ## Team: Tiny Brain
 ## Game: Kleptocrat

 ## Starting Scene File
 The game requires additive scene loading to work correctly, however you can load up just `Level1_Re` and the game will be playable, albeit with some sounds missing and only the 'Exit Game' option in the menus functional.

 To get the full game experience you need to have `Global Scene` loaded in the hierachy view in Unity.
-By default `Global Scene\Managers\Scene Controller` should have the `MainMenu` scene as the only element in the scene playlist.
+By default `Global Scene\Managers\Scene Controller` in the hierarchy view should have the `MainMenu` scene as the only element in the scene playlist.
 This setup will allow the game to function correctly from start to finish with all functionality present.

 ## How to Play
 The game can be played with a keyboard and mouse.
 Joypad support has been deprecated since the alpha.